If you want to collect money on the street or house to house for a charity you will need to apply for a permit.

 Street and house to house collections in West Dorset

-If you are the organiser of a public charitable collection or fund-raising event to be conducted on public accessible land in West Dorset, you must get a licence/permit from the district council.
+If you are the organiser of a public charitable collection in an external publicly accessible area, you must get a licence/permit from the district council.

 Street and house to house collections in Weymouth and Portland